 The IBN building

-In this posts we document the planning and construction of the IBN building, completion in 2015.
-The building is a plus energy house made from renewable and mineral building materials with a healthy indoor climate and the best possible reduction of electrosmog.
+In this blog, we document the planning and construction of the new IBN building, which was completed in 2015.
+The building is a so-called Plusenergiehaus or energy-plus building.
+Using renewable and mineral-based building materials, it boasts a healthy indoor climate and the lowest possible exposure to electrosmog.

 In the beginning, the ring beam was designed to be reinforced by a fiberglass-reinforced polymer (FRP).
 Due to the curved shape of the building, some curved parts were required for which no license was available yet.
 As an alternative, conventional steel reinforcement was used.
 These steel rods as well as some steel trusses were properly […]